aakarsh27/Media_and_Entertainment/README.md

 - **Business Intelligence Support** - Helps media companies make informed financial and operational decisions.
 - **Structured Data Flow** - Uses **source files**, transforms them, and stores them in **target tables** for analysis.
 - **Scalability** - Designed to handle **large-scale media production data**.

+This project is a step towards optimizing **data-driven decision-making** in the media industry through a structured and efficient data warehousing approach. 🚀📊